Eye Movement Desensitization and Reprocessing Therapy

 What can I expect from EMDR therapy?

-How will I feel after treatment?
+How might I feel after treatment?

 What does EMDR treat?